 All evaluations should feed directly into planning for practice and will often provide the basis for justifications of changes to initial plans and resource projections.
-Such evaluative data is also used to inform the development and/or refinement of the brief.
+Such evaluative data is also used to inform the development and/or refinement of the brief where it is identified as being necessary.